 To this day, it really is an Exchange with the ice being the primary good.
 But services are a huge part as well with major user groups participating in the development of ice sports as well as Rink Exchange run programs such as Adult League, Adult Learn to Play, and Learn to Play for Youth.

 The Rink is growing and in some circles larger now than ever in the past.
 Public skating sessions routinely fetch 150 plus skaters and during the Christmas season that number grows to be over 200 plus skaters.
 The youth hockey program now sports over 250 participants (a large size as a percentage of the population) and there are now 16 adult league teams playing out of the Rink.

-The Annual Eugene Figure Skating Holiday Show brings participants from all over the region and brings in upwards of 1,000 viewers of the show sporting toys for the Toys for Tots Drive.
+The Annual Eugene Figure Skating Holiday Show brings participants from all over the region and brings in upwards of 500 viewers of the show and unwrapped toy donations at this event benefits the local “Relief Nursery”.

 So as you can see, it really is an Exchange that has brought Ice Sports back into the forefront of the community.